(This article was first published on the 22nd of March 2021 and updated on the 30th of September 2021).

 - Customer will pay a monthly installment of RM500 for 24 months to the Financier as per the agreed contract.

 - In the second contract, Customer then sells the asset back to Financier in order to obtain cash.

 - Financier pays RM10,000 to Customer on a cash basis.

-Generally, the concept of ‘Tawarruq’ is similar to ‘Bai-Inah’; except that the difference is ‘Tawarruq’ involves an existence of a third party in between, usually known as an agent or broker.
-‘Tawarruq’ is described as a buyer who buys an asset or commodity on a deferred basis.
+Generally, the concept of Tawarruq is similar to Bai-Inah; except that Tawarruq involves an existence of a third party in between, usually known as an agent or broker, unlike Bai-Inah.
+Tawarruq is described as a buyer who buys an asset or commodity on a deferred basis.
 Then the buyer sells the asset on a cash basis to a third party.
-Here’s an illustration to describe how does the ‘Tawarruq’ contract works in a simplified manner.
+Here is an illustration to describe how does the Tawarruq contract work in a simplified manner.

 In summary, the total financing amount that the Customer would receive is RM10,000.
-Similarly, to the ‘Bai Inah’ concept, the additional RM2,000 from the RM12,000 deferred payment is the profit earned by the Financier.
-The ‘Tawarruq’ contract is considered complete when the customer purchases a commodity from the Financier and then the customer sells that commodity to a third party (agent) to obtain RM10,000 in cash.
+Similar to the Bai-Inah concept, the additional RM2,000 from the RM12,000 deferred payment is the profit earned by the Financier.
+The Tawarruq contract is considered complete when the customer purchases a commodity from the Financier and then the customer sells that commodity to a third party (agent) to obtain RM10,000 in cash.

-This is a simplified table to help you better understand the key differences between Islamic Financing and Conventional Loan.
-While both products will allow you as a consumer to receive the financing you require, but the documentation and terminology used are different:
+This is a simplified table to help you better understand the key differences between Islamic Personal Loan and Conventional Loan.
+While both products will allow you as a consumer to receive the financing you require, but the documentation and terminology used are differently:

 |Facility||Personal Financing||Personal Loan|